Kalingu/ir-vsm-qlm/README.md

 Uses the CrawledPages or assets/ from the individual project as input data

 Uses the previously generated inverted index as the foundation for search models

+Purpose in Combined Project: Serves as the data source (HTML pages + inverted index) for the VSM + QLM search models : https://github.com/Kalingu/ir-vsm-qlm